KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/lh-desktop-2.png" width="80%">

-The SEO score was originally lower due to the site not having a meta description so adding one seemed to resolve the score.
+The SEO score was originally lower due to the site not having a meta description, an issue that was easily resolved.
 The other low score was in Best Practices.
 This issue was related to the JavaScript library involved, which as mentioned earlier was preinstalled with the template.

 [Back to contents](#contents)